magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_evening-sitting.md

 Once sitting with the eyes closed, establish awareness with the breath – make awareness of the breath more important than anything else.
-This means you bring awareness to follow the breath, and by keeping with it, you will know that place which is the focal point of the focal point of the knowing and the focal point of the mind’s awareness.
-Whenever these factors of the path are working together, you will be able to watch and see your breath, feelings, mind and as they are in the present moment.
+This means you bring awareness to follow the breath, and by keeping with it, you will know that place which is the focal point of sati, the focal point of the knowing and the focal point of the mind’s awareness.
+Whenever these factors of the path are working together, you will be able to watch and see your breath, feelings, mind and *ārammaṇa,* as they are in the present moment.
 Ultimately, you will know that place which is both the focal point of samādhi and the unification point of the Path factors.

 When developing samādhi, fix attention on the breath and imagine that you are sitting alone with absolutely no other people and nothing else